 Umpiring these rec league games can be tough.
 You have to have a wider strike zone but it is hard to keep in consistently wide in the same way.
 Even the best of umpires struggle with this.
 But the coaches really are not as intense as you get in travel ball.
 An umpire just has to hear the groans from the coaches and parents when the calls are inconsistent.

-He should not be lecturing our catcher that he has to play better to make his job easier.
-But, fine, it was in the heat of the moment if he did get hit.
+He should not be lecturing our catcher he has to play better to make his job easier.
+But, fine, it was in the heat of the moment if he got hit.
 A few moments pass.
 The heat of the moment passes.
 Then he says, “Do you think I’m your backstop?”

 I don’t think he finished the word backstop when I said, “Umpire the game.
 Don’t lecture my (yes, I’m claiming ownership, apparently) catcher.”
 The umpire responds, “You want to get back here and do this?”
 I said, “If you are going to bully my catcher, take off the gear, I’ll be glad to.”

 It ends there.
 We get out of the inning and start the bottom of the last inning.
 I walk out to coach third base.
 I can’t help myself.
-I’ve gotten a lot more mature over the years but I couldn’t let it go.
-“Do you think hollering at a rec league catcher is going to make him catch the ball any better?”
-Which really is the wrong question because even if it would help, the umpire still should not be doing it.
+I’ve gotten a lot more mature over the years, but I couldn’t let it go.
+“Do you think hollering at a rec league catcher will make him catch the ball any better?”
+This really is the wrong question because even if it would help, the umpire still should not be doing it.
 But I was hoping for a “Yeah, yeah, yeah, I was just frustrated because I’ve been getting pounded.”
 He stuck to his guns which I took to mean “I belittled your catcher and I will do it to the next boy.”
 I responded.
 I was ejected within 5 seconds.